haowjern/Ebay-Clone-Project/README.md

 ## Overview
 This project is part of our Database and Information Management Systems module at UCL.
 Working in groups of 4, we were tasked to create a shopping website with buy and sell functionality using the WAMP stack - Windows, Apache, MySQL and PHP over 8 weeks.
 This was my first experience in these languages, using them to create a website and to link it with a database.

 Grading for this module was primarily focused on functionality and database design, hence less attention is paid to presentation and style of the website.
 We achieved a mark of 81% on this project.
-The report and video presentation for this project are located in the files too.
+The report and video demo for this project are located in the files for viewing.

 ## Database design
 We employed the traditional Relational Database design methodology following the steps of Conceptual Design followed by Logical Design.
 1. Conceptual Design
 We created a list of entities and their relationships to be turned into an Entity-Relationship Diagram .
 2. Logical Design
-We turned the Entity Relationship Diagram into a 3NF Database Schema following normalisation steps.
+We transformed the Entity Relationship Diagram into a 3NF Database Schema following normalisation steps.

 ## Functionality
 The complete list of functionality follows: